Greed

 Bailout Failure

-I have to say, I was a little shocked that the bailout plan failed today.
 Not that I don’t think some version of it won’t pass in a few days.
 But there is outrage over this bill.
 People are pissed that our tax dollars, for generations to come, will be spent bailing out the greedy bastards on Wall Street.
 Apparently Congress was receiving calls from constituents at a rate of 9-1 disapproving of the bill.
+Congress failed to pass it, good for you.
+You listened to the people that are going to re-elect you.

 32 words

-I typically don’t read the Huffington Post.
-At least not on a regular basis anyway.
-But this article caught my eye on digg so I hoped over there.
-First, read the article.
-Its rather shocking.
 Then, contact your state Senators and Representatives and express the outrage you now have for the fact that the executive branch can spend 700 billion dollars of our money on bailing out their idiot friends.